 The biological sciences are organized into three departments: the Department of Ecology and Evolutionary Biology (EEB), the Department of Molecular and Cell Biology (MCB), and the Department of Physiology and Neurobiology (PNB).
 Introductory level courses are listed under General Biology (BIOL).
-Other courses are listed separately under individual departments.

 The Bachelor of Science degree is generally recommended for students planning a scientific career in biology, but the Bachelor of Arts degree in Biological Sciences allows a richer liberal arts program and provides good preparation for many careers, including subsequent graduate study.

-In no case may students receive more than 12 credits for courses in biology at the 1000-level.
+Credit restriction: In no case may students receive more than 12 credits for courses in biology at the 1000-level.

 Biological Sciences Major